Hello,

 June 2025-August 2025 Tacoma, WA

 My summer internship with Tacomaprobono as a legal assistant provided my first meaningful look into the day-to-day realities of the legal profession.
-Because interns play an essential role in the organization’s operations, I was able to take on responsibilities that extended far beyond the typical pre-law experience.
+Because interns play an essential role in the organization’s operations as a nonprofit, I was able to take on responsibilities that extended far beyond the typical pre-law experience.
 Throughout my time there, I worked closely with paralegals, LLLTs, attorneys, and judges to draft essential court documents, conduct client intake conversations to assess whether their cases fell within the organization’s scope of practice, and assist with filing and case preparation.
 This experience allowed me to immerse myself in substantive legal work, develop a deeper understanding of client-centered advocacy, and solidify my commitment to pursuing a career in law.

 Economics, Math, and Writing Tutor–University of Oregon